CodepediaOrg/codepediaorg.github.io/_posts/2017-01-17-how-to-deploy-an-application-on-wildfly-jboss-eap-7-via-the-wildfly-maven-plugin.md

 author: ama
 permalink: /ama/how-to-deploy-an-application-on-wildfly-or-jboss-eap-7-via-the-wildfly-maven-plugin
 published: true
-categories: [java ee]
+categories: [tutorial]
-tags: [jboss, wildfly, maven, https, wildfly maven plugin]
+tags:
+    - jboss
+    - wildfly
+    - maven
 ---

 This post shows how to deploy a Java EE application on a WildFly or JBoss EAP 7 via the WildFly Maven Plugin[^1].
 You can use this plugin to deploy, undeploy